Safety Officers

 Here is how this works in practice.
 Safety officers working through our Hungary roster hold recognised Hungarian occupational safety credentials and run the daily compliance interface between the production and the National Labour Inspectorate.
 They write risk assessments against ONYF and Magyar Államkincstár workplace insurance frameworks, NÉBIH food-safety standards for craft service and catering tents, Hungarian Red Cross and St. John's Ambulance Hungary medical-standby protocols.
 Magyar Honvédség (Hungarian Defence Forces) partnership cover for helicopter extraction scenarios on remote location days.
 Buda Castle UNESCO heritage-zone fire-safety protocols are set up through the Budapest Heritage Office.

 Here is the breakdown.
 The Hungarian calendar drives the cover.
-December through February at minus ten Celsius means frostbite and hypothermia training for every department, generator block-heaters staged across video village and hair-and-makeup tents, ARRI Cold Pack battery cycling for camera teams, and warming bus rotations into the daily call.
+December through February at minus ten Celsius means frostbite and hypothermia training for each department, power packs block-heaters staged across video village and hair-and-makeup tents, ARRI Cold Pack battery cycling for camera teams, and warming bus rotations into the daily call.
 July and August at thirty-five Celsius plus across the Hortobágy puszta and Pécs Mediterranean corridor flips the protocol set.
 Hydration stations, electrolyte cover, UV-protection briefings, shaded crew rest tents and heat-acclimatisation schedules for global crews.

 Here is what that looks like on the ground.
 April through October adds tick-borne encephalitis (TBE) protocols across the rural national-park network, with pre-shoot vaccination guidance and tick-check pauses written into the daily schedule.
-NMHH drone safety coordination governs the restricted-airspace clearances for aerial sequences, HungaroControl handles flight-plan filings.
+NMHH drone safety planning governs the off-limits-airspace clearances for aerial sequences, HungaroControl handles flight-plan filings.
 Plus COVID Hungarian Industry Bureau and OEFI standard protocols stay in the rolling reference set for any future outbreak.
 Stunt, pyrotechnic, water and rigging sequences get pre-production safety meetings with the stunt coordinator and SFX supervisor.
 Plus records routed back to the National Labour Inspectorate, the production carrier and the completion bond on a synchronised cadence.

 ACT 03